 1. Do I need to pay a fee before purchasing a property via HOC?

 2. I bought a property recently and didn’t get the 10% discount or stamp duty exemption.
-Why?If you previously signed an SPA within the said timeline and have paid the stamp duties on the Instrument of Transfer and Instrument on Loan Agreement without discounts and stamp duty exemption, you can ask for a refund.
+Why?If you previously signed a SPA within the said timeline and have paid the stamp duties on the Instrument of Transfer and Instrument on Loan Agreement without discounts and stamp duty exemption, you can ask for a refund.
 First, check if the developer of the unit has registered with REDHA, SHAREDA or SHEDA for HOC.
 Then, make sure that the 10% discount is reflected in the SPA.

-And, don't forget to check your eligibility via our Comprehensive Home Loan Eligibility Report to know what kind of house (read: property price range) is suitable for you so that you can make an informed decision.
+Oh, ALSO, don't forget to check your eligibility via our Comprehensive Home Loan Eligibility Report to know what kind of house (read: property price range) is suitable for you so that you can make an informed decision.

 Happy house hunting, Malaysians!